absinthe-graphql/absinthe/guides/ecto.md

 about how data should be accessed or loaded.

-Although Dataloader requires a little bit more setup, it is a lot more flexible since it can handle non ecto data sources, and it lets each part of your code focus on what it should be doing.
+Although Dataloader requires a little bit more setup, it is a lot more flexible since it can handle non-Ecto data sources, and it lets each part of your code focus on what it should be doing.
 Your resolvers handle translating GraphQL specific concerns into function calls to your domain logic, and your domain logic gets to focus on enforcing the rules you want, without getting cluttered